fbpx

 The story of Abigail and David in 1 Samuel starts in a curious way: “Now Samuel died.”

 That’s it!
-The opening line to a story about Abigail, David, and the fool Nabal starts with the simple statement, “Now Samuel died.”
+The opening line to a story about Abigail and David, and Nabal starts with the simple statement, “Now Samuel died.”

-Then, we get into the action: Nabal unjustly offends David and David reacts by strapping on his sword, arming himself and his army for revenge.
+Then we get into the action: Nabal unjustly offends David, who reacts by strapping on his sword, arming himself and his army for revenge.
 David would have wiped out Nabal and his whole household if a woman named Abigail hadn’t pleaded with him to exercise greater wisdom.

 But did you hear anything about Samuel?
-No – so why does the story starts with the death of Samuel?
+No – so why does the story start with the death of Samuel?

 You see, Samuel was David’s mentor.
 Samuel continually helped David understand who God was calling him to be, showing him who God was against his misconceptions, listening to David, and offering David good advice.